Sun-flowerSamurai/2-PegSolitaire/README.md

 In this assignment, you will write a program to see if a peg solitaire puzzle has a solution whilst using a `Zipper` data structure.
 The zipper data structure allows data to have a focus element with constant-time access.

-The one-dimensional peg solitaire puzzle has a row of positions.
+The one-dimensional peg solitaire puzzle has a sequence of positions.
 Each position is either empty or has a peg.
+We call this sequence the _game state_.
 For instance:
 ```
 X X X X .
 X X X X
 ```
 `X` indicates a peg, and `.` indicates an empty position.
 A peg can jump (either to the left or right) over another peg towards an empty position and removes the peg it jumped over.
-Thus, we can make the third peg jump over the fourth in the above example and get:
+Thus, we can make the third peg jump over the fourth in the above example and get the following game state.
 ```
 X X . .
 X X X X X
 ```